Driving in Queensland on an interstate or overseas licence

 - are an Australian citizen and you've been living in Queensland for 3 months

-- are not an Australian citizen, but you were given a resident visa before you starting living in Queensland and you've now been living in Queensland for 3 months
+- are not an Australian citizen, but you were given a resident visa before you moved to Queensland and you've been living in Queensland for 3 months

-- are not an Australian citizen, but you were given a resident visa after you started living in Queensland and you've now been living in Queensland for 3 months since getting the visa
+- are not an Australian citizen, but you were given a resident visa after you moved to Queensland and you've been living in Queensland for 3 months since getting the visa

 - have failed a practical driving test in Queensland.